orsonteodoro/muslx32/README.txt

     priority: 3

 Works:
-firefox 45.x only - except when using alsa audio and jit.  javascript works but through interpreter.  pulseaudio untested. strace (for debugging) from this overlay gdb (for debugging) from this overlay
+-firefox 45.x only - except when using alsa audio and jit.  javascript works but through interpreter.  pulseaudio untested.
+-strace (for debugging) from this overlay
+-gdb (for debugging) from this overlay
-X (for windowing system)
+-X (for windowing system)
-wpa_supplicant (for wifi)
+-wpa_supplicant (for wifi)
-xf86-video-nouveau
-xf86-video-ati
+-xf86-video-nouveau
+-xf86-video-ati
-see bottom of readme for details emerged packages mplayer (but without simd optimizations) mpd geany dwm xfce4 aterm from this overlay xfce4-terminal gimp xscreensaver glxgears from mesa-progs
+*see bottom of readme for details emerged packages -mplayer (but without simd optimizations)
+-mpd
+-geany
+-dwm
+-xfce4
+-aterm from this overlay
+-xfce4-terminal
+-gimp
+-xscreensaver
+-glxgears from mesa-progs

 Broken (do not use the ebuild and associated patches from this overlay if broken.  my personal patches may add more complications so do it from scratch again):
-Makefile.in or make system - use my bashrc scripts to fix it see below.
+-Makefile.in or make system - use my bashrc scripts to fix it see below.
-Chromium (v8 javascript engine is broken for x32.
+-Chromium (v8 javascript engine is broken for x32.
 Intel V8 X32 team (Chih-Ping
-Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium. wayland (dunno) weston (segfaults) pulseaudio (cannot connect pavucontrol or pulseaudio apps) webkit-gtk just blank screen, jit is broken it works for 2.0.4 but it doesn't work when applied to 2.12.3.
+Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium.
+-wayland (dunno)
+-weston (segfaults)
+-pulseaudio (cannot connect pavucontrol or pulseaudio apps) -webkit-gtk just blank screen, jit is broken it works for 2.0.4 but it doesn't work when applied to 2.12.3.
 2.0.4. is unstable and crashes out a lot.
-Yuqiang Xian of Intel was working on it but stopped in Apr 2013. evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo) xterm (works in root but not as user) mono C# (incomplete patch from pldlinux... was testing) details (https://www.mail-archive.com/pld-cvs-commit@lists.pld-linux.org/msg361561.html) on what needs to be done. chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol import (from imagematick) - cannot take a screenshot use imlib2 clang - cannot compile it yet
+Yuqiang Xian of Intel was working on it but stopped in Apr 2013.
+-evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) -grub2-install (doesn't work in x32 use lilo)
+-xterm (works in root but not as user)
+-mono C# (incomplete patch from PLD Linux... was testing) details (https://www.mail-archive.com/pld-cvs-commit@lists.pld-linux.org/msg361561.html) on what needs to be done.
+-chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol
+-import (from imagematick) - cannot take a screenshot use imlib2 -clang - cannot compile it yet

 Unconfirmed broken:
 revdep-rebuild - it always says linking is fine.